Better Than Power Cleans? 3 Alternatives For More Muscle and Less Fat

 Common mistakes with the power clean

 Mistake #1 - The lifter's efficacy of the lift is far behind their limit strengthYour limit strength is defined as how much weight you can move for 1-3 reps.
 Since it takes thousands of reps to gain proficiency in the clean, your technique will take some time to improve.
 However, if you're a novice in the gym with less than 2 years experience, strength gains come quickly.
 We call these #newbiegains.

 Therefore, you'll be able to deadlift and front squat a lot more than you can clean (even though the clean is made up of these two movements).
 So when it comes to strength gain and muscle building, practicing the clean won't provide the appropriate stimulus.

 By deconstructing the clean, and training the deadlift and clean separately, we solve this problem.

-Uncomfortable strain on the wrists is also a by-product turning the lift into a wrestling match with the barbell.
-While wrists inflexibility may play a role, it's common the a tight upper back is restricting mobility in the front rack position.
+The uncomfortable strain on the wrists is also a by-product turning the lift into a wrestling match with the barbell.
+While wrists inflexibility may play a role, it's common that a tight upper back is restricting mobility in the front rack position.

 If you have mobility issues that prevent you from moving daddy weight in the front squat, I've got a killer movement combo for you.
 More on this in a minute.